 - Prevention of repeated ADLs is also important and may require long-term antibiotic therapy - eg, oral penicillin or long-acting parenteral penicillin.
 Unfortunately, a lot of these simple measures are not achievable in areas where the disease is endemic due to economic and other political factors.

-- The most commonly used drug to treat the condition is DEC.
-It will kill adult worms and microfilariae.
+- DEC is the most commonly used drug and kills both adult worms and microfilariae.
 It is not licensed for use in the UK but can be used on a named patient basis.

-- DEC should be given for a longer duration in tropical eosinophilia syndrome (treatment for one month is usual).
+- DEC should be given for a longer duration in tropical pulmonary eosinophilia (treatment for 2-3 weeks is usual).

-Between 2000-2007, the Global Programme to Eliminate Lymphatic Filariasis delivered more than 1.9 billion treatments to nearly 600 million individuals via annual mass drug administration of antifilarial drugs (albendazole, ivermectin, diethylcarbamazine) to all at risk, for 4-6 years.
-The programme has been very effective and has proven to be an excellent investment in global health.
+Between 2000-2007, the Global Programme to Eliminate Lymphatic Filariasis delivered more than 1.9 billion treatments to nearly 600 million individuals via annual mass drug administration of antifilarial drugs (albendazole, ivermectin, DEC) to all at risk, for 4-6 years.
+The programme was very effective and proven to be an excellent investment in global health.

 Complications and prognosis

-- Filarial diseases are rarely fatal, but those affected tend to suffer poor health, they have more time off work and are less productive.
+- Filarial diseases are rarely fatal but those affected tend to have poor health, have more time off work and are less productive.

-- The WHO has identified lymphatic filariasis as the second leading cause of permanent and long-term disability in the world after leprosy.
+- The World Health Organization has identified lymphatic filariasis as the second leading cause of permanent and long-term disability in the world after leprosy.

 - The morbidity of human filariasis mainly results from the host reaction to microfilariae or developing adult worms in different areas of the body.

 Further reading & references